 A log book entry written by Wolfgang Gentner, the head of SC Division, and signed by various colleagues, tells us that a short celebration was held on the 1st of August 1957 following the successful appearance of the first circulating beam.

 In June 1957, V. F. Weisskopf proudly announced acquisition of an instrument with unique possibilities - an intricate mechanism for testing complicated physics theories and producing new ideas.
 But it required careful handling!
 Inexperienced operators testing a theory would often see no reaction at first, or just hear faint noises reminiscent of German expressions such as “Ganz dumm” and “Sind sie noch immer da?”
 It was rather bulky, almost spherical in shape, and very much dependent on the correct fuel supply.
+Weisskopf said that, for reasons not yet fully understood, nobody had been able to make the machine work before noon.

 The 600 MeV Synchrocyclotron (SC), built in 1957, was CERN’s first accelerator.
 It provided beams for CERN’s first experiments in particle and nuclear physics.
 In 1964, this machine started to concentrate on nuclear physics alone, leaving particle physics to the newer and much more powerful Proton Synchrotron (PS).

-The journal Physical Review receives the paper Antineutrons Produced from Antiprotons in Charge-Exchange Collisions by a second team working at the Bevatron – Bruce Cork, Glen Lambertson, Oreste Piccione and William Wenzel.
+The journal Physical Review receives the paper Antineutrons Produced from Antiprotons in Charge-Exchange Collisions by a second team working at the Bevatron – Bruce Cork, Glen Lambertson, Oreste Piccioni and William Wenzel.
 The paper – which announces the discovery of the antineutron – is published in the issue dated November 1956.

 Safety is top priority in any scientific research laboratory, and fire prevention was an important issue from the earliest days of CERN.
 The newly constructed buildings were fitted with smoke detectors, and voluntary fire brigades and first aid teams were set up among staff members.